eastend-street/codeo/README.md

-# WIP: Codeal
+# Codeo
-Codeal is a website to search programming video from YouTube.
+Codeo is a website to search programming video from YouTube.